 Dr Aileen Murtagh

-Dr Aileen Murtagh MB BAO BCh MRCPsych MCPSychI MSc is a Consultant Child and Adolescent Psychiatrist.
+Dr Aileen Murtagh MB BAO BCh MRCPsych MCPSychI MSc is a Consultant Child & Adolescent Psychiatrist and Assistant Medical Director with Special Responsibility for Adolescent Mental Health Services in St Patrick’s Mental Health Services.
 Her special interests include Gender Dysphoria, early onset psychosis, e-learning and mental health training for teachers.

 She has years of experience working with young people and their families in a wide variety of settings.

 She has been involved in teaching a wide range of groups including GPs, teachers, Special Needs Assistants, educational psychologists, parents, allied health professionals, medical students, postgraduate psychiatric trainees and secondary school students.
 She has developed blended learning courses for the College of Psychiatrists of Ireland and interactive e-learning courses for teachers.

 She has been a guest lecturer in UCD, Trinity College, Church of Ireland College of Education, Mary Immaculate College, Limerick, NUIGalway and teacher education centres in Tallaght, Drumcondra and Athlone

 - Bachelor of Medicine, MB BAO BCh (Hons); National University of Ireland, Galway